From the mineral gypsum, typically white or grey and slightly translucent. Often used in decorative items and sculpture.

 Decoration that is raised from the surface - carved, stamped, or moulded.

 A large piece of dining-room furniture with a flat top and drawers.
-Sometimes a back for displaying china and glass, sometimes with cabinets with doors on each side.
+Sometimes has a back for displaying china and glass, sometimes with cabinets with doors on each side.

 The fixing of thin layers of wood to the surface of a piece of furniture.